Big Nose Kate's: Historic Saloon

 There are so many stories about Big Nose Kate that it is hard to tell the fact from the fiction.
 According to most historians, Kate never owned any saloon and didn't own or operate any other enterprise, including a brothel.
 Not sure if she was actually a prostitute herself or not.
 However, many famous Tombstone residents, including Kate, Wyatt Earp, Virgil Earp, and Doc Holliday all might have stayed here, dined here and gotten drunk here.
 The McLaurys and the Clantons stayed here the night before the big shootout at the OK Corral.

-This place is lamost always crowded unless you get here early.
+This place is almost always crowded unless you get here early.

 - Historical Travel